VernonGrant/gnu-c-language-manual/markdown/Conditional-Branches.md

 If one branch is an integer constant with value zero and the other is a pointer, the conditional converts zero to the pointer's type.

-In GNU C, you can omit `iftrue`{.variable} in a conditional expression.
+In GNU C, you can omit `iftrue` in a conditional expression.
-In that case, if `condition`{.variable} is nonzero, its value becomes the value of the conditional expression, after conversion to the common type.
+In that case, if `condition` is nonzero, its value becomes the value of the conditional expression, after conversion to the common type.
 Thus,